scylladb/scylladb/docs/kb/flamegraph.rst

 Tips
 ----

-* On the CPU you are recording, try to load Scylla to consume 100% of the CPU runtime.
+* On the CPU you are recording, try to load ScyllaDB to consume 100% of the CPU runtime.
 Otherwise you’ll see a lot of OS functions related to the idle time handling

 * Recording on all shards (e.g. using “perf record” -p parameter) may lead to confusing results recording the same symbol called from different threads (shards).
 This is not recommended.